 Quiz: The Language of Safety Signs

 Understanding safety signs is vital for us.
-These signs provide information about possible danger or hazard.
-In fact, there are 3 main elements in every sign.
-These elements are the shape, color and the image on it.
-In order to understand the language of safety signs, you should understand these 3 factors.
+These signs provide information about potential dangers and give instructions on how to proceed.
+There are 3 main elements to every sign.
+These elements are the shape, color and image on it.
+In order to understand the language of safety signs, you should understand these 3 characteristics.

-Safety signs are made using semiotics - the science of how colors, shapes and text affect human brains.
-Each type of signs has a certain color, shape and text to convey a specific meaning and trigger certain reactions.
+Safety signs are made using semiotics - the science of symbols, or how colors, shapes and text affect human brains.
+Each type of sign has a certain color, shape and text to convey a specific meaning and trigger certain reactions.

-There are 4 categories of safety signs.
-Let’s find what these types convey.
+There are 4 main types of safety signs.
+Let’s find out how they’re categorized.

 1. Emergency and first-aid signs

-These signs give information about emergency exits, first aid, or rescue capabilities.
+These signs give information about emergency exits, first aid supplies or rescue instructions.
 Fire signs also fall into the category of emergency signs.
-In case of fire, these signs provide information about emergency exits.
-Also, fire signs indicate the place of a fire extinguisher.
+In case of fire, these signs provide information about fire extinguishers and emergency exits.

 2. Mandatory signs

 3. Prohibition signs

-Тhese signs caution us against doing something which might be dangerous in the given circumstances.
+Тhese signs caution us against doing something which might be dangerous or forbidden in a given place or circumstance.
 As shown in the third picture, it is prohibited to walk, enter, eat, smoke, take pictures and so on in certain places.

 4. Hazard signs

-You’ve probably noticed that each type of safety signs has a certain shape.
-This makes the sign recognizable without even seeing the pictogram on it.
+You’ve probably noticed that safety signs have very specific, often repeating shapes.
+This makes the category of each sign recognizable without the need to see the pictogram on it.
+They are as follows: